suzyahyah/suzyahyah.github.io/_posts/2024-08-24-TD-Learning.md

 Learning state-action values is almost the same as learning state values.
 Computationally it is a more direct approach for policy control, to learn state-action values as the state-action value already includes the expected reward of taking that action.

+If we only had $V(s)$, we still need a model of the environment to figure out which action would lead to the next state with high values.

-However in terms of memory, the agent must store a much larger number of State \times Action, vs just storing States.
+However in terms of memory,
+the agent must store a much larger number of State $\times$ Action, vs just storing States.

 <br>